Active Design

 It's also important to work on branding to create a sense of belonging.

-While the use of color helps create a sense of discovery, the ideal is to create pathways that integrate naturally into the space.
+While the use of color helps to create a desire for discovery, the ideal is to create itineraries that integrate naturally into the space.

 Induce a perennial positioning as well as a more ephemeral perception of events.